 - Development board Teensy 3.2 USB for controlling the LEDs via USB (Source: Amazon.com).
 I can’t tell it there is any benefit of newer generations of the board – the step-by-step refers to 3.2.
 The board is available with or without pins.
 You will need the pins to connect it to the adapter card.
 So it is up to you, if you like soldering like I do.

 - Teensy Octo WS2811 adapter card for connecting two RJ45 network plugs.
 The individual LED stripes are connected to the insulated veins of the network plugs.
 (Source: Amazon.com).

 “The Teensy is a complete USB-based microcontroller development system that can realize many types of projects on a very small basis.
 All programming is done via the USB port.
 No special programmer is needed, just a standard micro-B USB cable and a computer with a USB port. ” (Amazon.com)

 Too late for my setup I realized that Dominik Dancsó of German Gaming Supplies provides a neat Teensy Control Box that helps with the cable management.

 Video Tutorial setting up RGB LED stripes with Teensy 3.2

-If you don’t like to read, I would like to recommend the following three youtube video tutorials from wahcade which cover connecting the LEDs, setup of the Teensy and DOF configuration.
-Simply imitate 1:1, then it should work right away.
+If you don’t like to read, I would like to recommend the following youtube video tutorial from “Mame in a Box” which covers connecting the LEDs, setup of the Teensy and DOF configuration.
+Simply follow it 1:1, then it should work right away.

 Nevertheless I will give you a step-by-step of how to set up addressable RGB LED stripes for your virtual pinball machine: